AlanAlive-hub/A2CFed/README.md

 # AAAI2026 Submission

-《Less is more: Clustering with Adaptive Probability for Heterogeneous Federated Learning》
+《Less is More: Clustering with Adaptive Probability for Heterogeneous Federated Learning》

 ## 介绍